- Purchase the complete Expat Arrivals Sweden Guide (PDF)

 Driving in Sweden should be a pleasure for most expats, as the country has excellent roads and its highways are usually congestion free.
 Expats should note that all cars in Sweden are required by law to have winter tyres between December and March.
 All cars must also have their headlights on at all times of the day and night.
 Most modern Swedish cars automatically have their lights on at all times.

 Standard speed limits in Sweden range from 25mph (40km/h) to 75mph (120km/h).
 The standard speed for roads outside cities is 43mph (70 km/h) unless otherwise signposted.

 The legal blood-alcohol percentage in Sweden is 0.02, which is a quarter of the limit in the US, Canada and UK.
-Expats are advised not to drink at all before driving.
+We'd strongly advise that expats don't drink at all before driving.

 Expats should be aware of animals when driving in Sweden.
 Deer and moose often wander out of the woods and into the road.
 A collision with a moose can be fatal.
 If a driver hits and injures an animal and it runs off into the woods, they are required by law to mark the spot where it ran into the woods and then report the incident to the police, so that tracking dogs can find the injured animal.

 Expats can use their national driving licence in Sweden as long as it is still valid in their home country, they have not been a resident in Sweden for more than one year, they do not also hold a Swedish driving licence which has been suspended and they have not already exchanged their national licence for a Swedish driving licence.